erichurst89/product-management-tool/README.md

 ## **SET-UP AND DEPENDENCIES INSTALLATION**

 1. Clone the repo onto your device.
-2. Run `npm install` for all necessary dependencies.
+2. Use the `cd client` terminal command to enter the client folder and run `npm install` for all necessary dependencies.

-- Frontend dependencies: express, axios, cors, react-router-dom
+- Frontend dependencies: express, axios, cors, react-router-dom.

+3. Use the `cd server` terminal command to enter the server folder and run `npm install` for all necessary depencies.

 - Backend dependencies: express, mysql, nodemon, cors

-3. Run `npm start` in your client and server folder to open the project on localhost:3000
+4. Run `npm start` in your client and server folder to run the application.

 ## **EXAMPLES OF APP USAGE**